-Dyshidrotic Eczema is most common in people ages 20-40 & is twice as likely to affect women rather than men.
+Dyshidrotic Eczema is most common in people ages 20-40.
+And is twice as likely to affect women rather than men.
 If you already have another form of eczema, you unfortunately might be subject to getting Dyshidrotic eczema as well.
-Some people may experience single flare-ups, but it’s much more common for this type of eczema to come & go over long periods of time according to the National Eczema Association.
+Some people may experience single flare-ups.
+But it’s much more common for this type of eczema to come & go over long periods of time according to the National Eczema Association.

 What symptoms did I experience?

 Below are the most common Dyshidrotic Eczema symptoms.
 I had/have all of them except the excessive sweating.